yourjhay/simple-php/validation.md

 # Set Custom Field Names

-You can easily override your form field names for improved readability in errors using the `GUMP::set_field_name($field, $readable_name)` method as follows:
+You can easily override your form field names for improved readability in errors using the `validate::set_field_name($field, $readable_name)` method as follows:

 ```php
 $data = array(